Portraits W-X-Y-Z

 donation

-Help me to fund the maintenance and update of this website.
-It is created purely out of love for the subject and I receive no payment so any donation is appreciated!
+Help me to pay the entrance fee to one of the houses on this website.
+This site is created purely out of love for the subject and I receive no payment so any donation is appreciated!

 Stephen and I visited Rokeby Hall in County Louth on Saturday September 7th, 2019.
 I texted ahead to alert Jean to our visit.
 We were lucky to have another beautifully sunny day!